yangchenfunstatistics/yangchen.github.io/_pages/service.md

 Cognate.

+* Hui Yu, Ph.D. student in the College of Pharmacy.
+Role: Cognate.

 ## Others

 * Mentor for WISTEM (Women in Science, Technology, Engineering, and Mathematics), Harvard University, Cambridge, MA, 2016 - 2017.